Emergency declaration for multiple wildfires in New Mexico - NewsBreak

 Emergency declaration for multiple wildfires in New Mexico

-One wildfire in northern New Mexico that started April 6 merged with a newer fire Saturday to form the largest blaze in the state, leading to widespread evacuations in Mora and San Miguel counties.
-That fire was at 84 square miles (217 square kilometers) Sunday and 12% contained.
+One wildfire in northern New Mexico that started April 6 merged with a newer fire Saturday to form the second-largest blaze in the state at more than 66 square miles (171 square kilometers), leading to widespread evacuations in Mora and San Miguel counties.

-An uncontained wind-driven wildfire in northern New Mexico that began April 17 had charred 81 square miles (209 square kilometers) of ponderosa pine, oak brush and grass by Sunday morning north of Ocate, an unincorporated community in Mora County.
+Another wind-driven wildfire in northern New Mexico that began April 17 has charred at least 76 square miles (197 square kilometers) of ponderosa pine, oak brush and grass north of Ocate, an unincorporated community in Mora County.

 Winds and temperatures in New Mexico diminished Saturday but remained strong enough to still fan fires.
 Dozens of evacuation orders remained in place.